International Battery Metals Ltd.

 DGAP-News: International Battery Metals Ltd. / Key word(s): Miscellaneous

-IBAT is an advanced technology company focused on developing lithium brine extraction processes.
+IBAT is an advanced technology company focused on lithium brine extraction.
 The company is in the process of creating and applying intellectual property related to lithium extraction from oilfield brines for petro-lithium extraction projects.
 IBAT's unique extraction process is environmentally friendly, low cost, and has the potential to produce high-quality, commercial grade lithium at a much faster rate than the current industry standards.

 ON BEHALF OF THE BOARD